t-stev/support/src/import/guide/index.md

-# Beta import Guide
+# Import Guide

 ::: warning
 The StreamingHistory.json files which were previously used to import have proven to be very inaccurate and only contain 1 year of data, Spotistats won't accept that format anymore.
 Instead you'll now be able to import your so called "endsong.json" files.
 These files contain your full streaminghistory since the day your Spotify account was made, and even include offline streams.

-This guide may changed since the last time you've cheched it.
+This guide may changed since the last time you've checked it.
 :::

 ### 1. Request your data from Spotify